Struggling to concentrate, relax or sleep due to noise? Then you need to know about noise cancelling machines.

 Fan or Digital?

-Some noise cancellation machines are fan-based, which means that the sounds that they create are completely random, whereas some are digital meaning that the noises you hear are pre-recorded.
+Some noise cancellation machines are fan-based, which means that the sounds that they create are entirely random, whereas some are digital meaning that the noises you hear are pre-recorded.
 Digital – pre-recorded – sounds are made up of loops, which can lead to you recognising repetition after prolonged listening.
 This keeps the brain awake, so isn’t ideal for nodding off to sleep.
-It can be OK for noise cancelling for the purpose of concentration, though.
+It can be OK for noise cancelling for concentration, though.

 Features You Can Expect To Find On One